philpax/athena/README.md

 		* `InstructionCallExpr`: Represents an instruction.
 Contains an `Opcode`.

 ## Building
-Athena currently only works with DMD 64-bit on Windows.
-This is due to the dependence on fxdis; in future, fxdis may be ported to work on other platforms/compilers.
+Athena currently works on 64-bit Windows and Linux.
+It should be possible to make it build on 32-bit, but using DMD to link with MSCOFF32 objects (as emitted by the Visual Studio compiler) is not a simple process.

+1. Pull down fxdis-d3d11 with `git submodule init` and `git submodule update`.
+2. Go into the fxdis-d3d11 directory, and use premake5 to create the requisite build files.
-1. Build fxdis-d3d11 in 64-bit mode as a library in Release mode.
+3. Build fxdis-d3d11 in 64-bit mode.
+If on Windows, build as Release mode (due to DMD linking against libcmt.lib).
-2. Copy the resulting library to the root of the fxdis folder (i.e. fxdis-d3d1x/fxdis.lib).
-3. Build Athena using `dub build --arch=x86_64`.
+4. Build Athena using `dub build --arch=x86_64`.

 ## Running
 If running separately: